MGL2Rank: Learning to Rank the Importance of Nodes in Road Networks Based on Multi-Graph Fusion: Introduction

-In this paper, we propose a graph learning-based node importance ranking framework (MGL2Rank).
-This framework utilizes the topology and multiple characteristics in road network to capture the differences in importance between road segments.
-Specifically, we first model the road network and traffic data as multiple graphs, and propose a sampling algorithm (MGWalk).
-This algorithm aggregates similar nodes by considering both the relationships of node adjacency and the associations of attribute values.
-Then, we develop a representation learning module that leverages the output of MGWalk to learn embeddings for road segments.
-Later, we introduce a learn-to-rank method to solve the problem of pairwise ranking.
-Finally, we construct a synthetic dataset on the real-world road network and conduct experiments to demonstrate the effectiveness of both the MGWalk algorithm and the MGL2Rank framework.
-This paper makes the following main contributions: \begin{itemize} \item We propose an embedding module that contains a sampling algorithm (MGWalk) and an encoder network to learn embeddings of road segments. \item We develop a ranking module that leverages the obtained embeddings to learn the importance ranking of road segments; \item We conduct experiments on our constructed dataset to verify the effectiveness of the proposed method. \end{itemize}
+In this paper, we propose a graph learning-based node importance ranking framework called MGL2Rank.
+This framework utilizes the topology and multiple characteristics of a road network to capture differences in the importance between road segments.
+Specifically, we first model the road network and traffic data in the form of multiple graphs and propose a sampling algorithm called MGWalk.
+This algorithm aggregates similar nodes by considering both the relationships of node adjacency and associations of attribute values.
+A representation learning module that leverages the output of MGWalk is developed to learn the embeddings of road segments.
+Subsequently, we introduce a learn-to-rank method to solve the pairwise ranking problem.
+Finally, a synthetic dataset of a real-world road network is constructed, and experiments are performed to demonstrate the effectiveness of the MGWalk algorithm and MGL2Rank framework.
+The main contributions of this study are as follows: \begin{itemize} \item An embedding module containing a sampling algorithm (MGWalk) and an encoder network is proposed to learn the embeddings of road segments. \item A ranking module that leverages the obtained embeddings to learn the importance ranking of the road segments is developed. \item The effectiveness of the proposed method is verified by conducting experiments on the constructed dataset. \end{itemize}

-This paper is organized as follows.
-In Section \ref{section.2}, we discuss related works.
-Section \ref{section.3} details our proposed framework (MGL2Rank), including the MGWalk algorithm, embedding network, and learn-to-rank module.
-In Section \ref{section.4}, we describe the experimental design and present the results of our experiments.
-In Section \ref{section.5}, we conclude this paper and discuss the potential for future research.
+The remainder of this paper is organized as follows.
+In Section \ref{section.2}, we discuss related studies.
+In Section \ref{section.3}, we provide details of the proposed framework (MGL2Rank), including the MGWalk algorithm, embedding network, and learn-to-rank module.
+Section \ref{section.4} presents the experimental design and experimental results.
+In Section \ref{section.5}, we conclude the paper and discuss scope for future research.